ttnguyen0101/IT-Concepts-for-Programmers/README.md

 3. Velocity - refers to the speed of generation of data.
 4. Variability - refers to the inconsistency which can be shown by the data at times, thus hampering the process of being able to handle and manage the data effectively.

-The demand for Big Data is driven by DMBS, social data from search engines and sites (such as Facebook, Twitter), stock exchanges, jet engines, etc.
+The demand for Big Data is driven by DBMS, social data from search engines and sites (such as Facebook, Twitter), stock exchanges, jet engines, etc.
 #### Data and Business Decisions
 In this scenario, I am part of an IT team at a game company which wants to design a database to keep track of individual games and their authors.
 A well-designed database would:
 - Keep track of the games and their authors.